ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 ```
 #!/bin/bash

-echo "This is a print test"
+echo "This is a print test.
+Happy Year of the Snake!"

 ```